-St. Vanderbilt Place, Main Street and Old Pinson Highway represent a short segment of old Alabama 79 west of the mid-1960s completed alignment across the Birmingham and Tarrant City line.
-Further south, Alabama 79 took Vanderbilt Road west from Tallapoosa Street and south to 12th Avenue North.
-12th Avenue North, which was realigned due to construction of Interstates 20 and 59, led the route west to U.S. 31 at 26th Street.
-Alabama 79 was redirected along Tallapoosa Street to end at I-20/59 (Exit 128) upon its completion.
+St. Vanderbilt Place, Main Street and Old Pinson Highway represent a short segment of old SR 79 west of the mid-1960s completed alignment across the Birmingham and Tarrant City line.
+Further south, SR 79 took Vanderbilt Road west from Tallapoosa Street and south to 12th Avenue N. 12th Avenue N, which was realigned due to construction of I-20/59, led the route west to U.S. 31 at 26th Street.
+SR 79 was redirected along Tallapoosa Street to end at I-20/59 (Exit 128) upon its completion.

 Cahaba Valley Road doubles as SR 119 northeast from U.S. 31 in Pelham to Indian Springs, east Birmingham by Lake Purdy, and U.S. 78 (Parkway Drive) in Leeds.
 The 39.63 mile route varies as a five-lane commercial boulevard or rural two lane highway through northern Shelby County.